jckarter/clay/doc/language-reference.md

 The left-hand expression should generally evaluate to an lvalue or lvalues; however, this is not strictly enforced. `assign` may also be overloaded for non-lvalues in order to support temporary proxy-assignment objects.
 Typical `assign` overloads should qualify their left-hand argument as `ref`.

-If the left-hand expression is a single [index](#indexexpressions), [static index](#staticindexexpressions), or [field reference](#fieldreferenceexpressions) expression, special property assignment operator functions are used instead of `assign`.
+If the left-hand expression is a single [index](#indexoperator), [static index](#staticindexoperator), or [field reference](#fieldreferenceoperator) expression, special property assignment operator functions are used instead of `assign`.

 * `a[..b] = c;` desugars into `indexAssign(a, ..b, c);`
 * `a.0 = c;` desugars into `staticIndexAssign(a, static 0, c);`
 * `a.field = c;` desugars into `fieldRefAssign(a, #"field", c);`

-Property assignment is currently only supported for single assignment.
+Property assignment operators are currently only supported for single assignment.
 Multiple-value assignment will always be evaluated, `move`d, and `assign`ed as described above.

 Assignment is a statement in Clay.
 Attempting to use assignment in an expression is a syntax error.